 It’s easy to forget that summer is still going strong in many states across the country and, in fact, that fall doesn’t arrive on the calendar for another month.
 Recipes like pavlova with berries or peach upside down cake scream summer to me!
 So let’s agree to not touch any pumpkin recipes just yet and let’s squeeze out every last bit of summer with these poached peaches with white wine and basil.

-#WholeFoods has plenty of reminders of summer waiting ripe and ready in their produce department.
 Here in Denver we have heirloom tomatoes from Dooley Farms, kale from Full Circle Farm and Palisade peaches from High Country Orchards and Kokopelli Farms.
-There are local treasures in most all Whole Foods Markets.

 My mouth waters at the thought of fresh and juicy Palisade peaches which are brought to the store within two to three days of harvest.
 I found a great make-ahead recipe on the Whole Foods site for peaches poached with basil and have stumbled onto a new way to enjoy fruit as a dessert.
 This is the type of dessert that is SO easy to make and its simplicity highlights the short list of ingredients so be sure to use the best ingredients on offer.